naman1102/KanBan-Hacktober/README.md

 Here is my `hello_world` example: [hello_world_namanmehta.js](https://github.com/naman1102/KanBan-Hacktober/blob/master/scripts/hello_world_namanmehta.js)

+## Main Project

 ## Our Contributors
 <p align="center"><a href="https://github.com/naman1102/KanBan-Hacktober/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=naman1102/KanBan-Hacktober" />
 </a></p>

+## Rules!

+- Check Issues for Hacktober contribution.
+-

-## BONUS!
+## Bonus!

-- Merging All Pull Requests
+- Merging All Pull Requests for contributor.md
 - See profiles submitted by fellow coders from around the globe ... from Kathmandu to Copenhagen.
 - Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
 - Check out some very creative ways to print out a "Hello, World!" string.